 Fujino is a true American import from Japan who has been working with Wolfgang Puck since the early days back in the 80’s.
 He grew up in a small fishing village in Japan and knows his sushi well.
 Probably more so than anyone in the state of Texas.

 The evening we paid a visit to Five Sixty we were ushered to our seats at the sushi bar, which does not require the strict reservations that the rest of Five Sixty adheres to.
-Because of the uniqueness of the restaurant, and the great buzz about Pat Robertson’s cuisine, it can be difficult to score a table in the revolving restaurant.
+Because of the uniqueness of the restaurant, and the great buzz of the cuisine, it can be difficult to score a table in the revolving restaurant.
 It is good to know that you can entertain guests at the restaurant last minute without those pesky reservations.

 Once seated you may start ordering your favorite rolls or go for some of the items the chef has on robata, which is nothing more than charcoal grilled items.
 On this particular evening we scored skewered duck that was sidled up to an exquisite stuffed mushroom filled with a strawberry-raspberry compote.
 If it was possible to subsist strictly on this dish, it would be considered an option.